Kattis91/upcoming-artist/README.md

   - Instructions on how to make YouTube video responsive are taken from [Embed a YouTube Video in HTML and Make it Responsive (CSS included)](https://www.youtube.com/watch?v=9YffrCViTVk).

+  - Instructions on how to to "keep footer where it belongs" are taken from [freeCodeCamp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-  - I used Stack Overflow, W3Schools, and LMS to expand my knowledge and find new ideas.
+  - I used Stack Overflow, W3Schools, GeeksForGeeks and LMS to expand my knowledge and find new ideas.

   - Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.

-  - Thanks to Alan, Ed, Kevin, Joshua and Sarah from the Tutors team for helping me with diverse things.
+  - Thanks to Alan, Ed, Kevin, Joshua, and Sarah from the Tutors team for helping me with diverse things.

 ## Deployment